 - Before you disable Harness built-in secret manager, you must have at least one Secret Manager in the Account scope.

-Review: Harness Built-In Secret Manager
+Harness Built-in Secret Manager

 Harness always stores secrets in encrypted form and decrypts them when they are needed.
 Harness never makes secrets accessible publicly.